poppyjones/sikker/week6.md

 Goal is to provide confidentiality and data integrity, optional: Authentication

-C: symmetric encryption
+- C: symmetric encryption
-I: MAC (using hash function)
+- I: MAC (using hash function)
-A: Asym encryption
+- A: Asym encryption

-Not a single protocol but a suite of protocols
+SSL is not a single protocol but a suite of protocols

 ### Record protocol